 Stephen Hasner | Personal Injury | November 5, 2019

-After an unexpected car accident in Atlanta, you may have the right to seek compensation from whoever caused you to get hurt.
+After an unexpected car accident, you may have the right to seek compensation from whoever caused you to get hurt.
 Insurance claims and lawsuits can be complicated and time-consuming.
-You might decide that you want to enlist the help of an Atlanta personal injury lawyer.
+You might decide that you want to enlist the help of a personal injury lawyer.
 However, just because you call an attorney for help doesn’t necessarily mean that they’ll agree to take your case or represent you.

 There are a lot of different reasons why this might be true.
 Here are four of the most common reasons.